 Even though each of our clients has a unique story, we’ve found similarities that cause people to seek our help.
 As a result, our clients tend to fit into one of these three categories: Rising Success, Major Life Events, and Retirement.
 We also manage investment accounts for foundations and non-profits.
 On the company retirement plan side, our focus is businesses with less than 100 employees and between $3 million and $20 million in plan assets.
 As of July 2019, we manage over $1.6 billion in assets for 600+ clients in 29 U.S. states.

-What is your account minimum?
+What is your minimum relationship size?